 (a) The angel of the church was most likely the bishop or leader of the assembly.
 Each of the seven Revelation letters is addressed to an angel.
 An angel is literally a messenger, often divine, but not so here.
 The letters were written and sent by John via couriers to seven churches in seven cities.
 The angel, or bishop, was the person who received and fed the courier.
 He was the one who opened the letter and read it out loud in church.

 The church in Ephesus had an impressive heritage.
 The first angel or leader was the Apostle Paul.
 He planted the church and led it for a while (Acts 20:31).
 After him, it was possibly led by Aquila and Priscilla (Acts 18:19, 1 Cor.
 16:19), or Timothy (1 Tim.
-1:3), then Tychicus (Eph.
-6:21, 2 Tim.
-4:12).
+1:3).
 According to the early church fathers, John himself may have led the church.
 Since John was in Patmos when he wrote the letter, the current angel or bishop or pastor was probably someone appointed by John.
 Further reading: “Why did Jesus send letters to angels?”

 (b) The seven stars in the Lord’s right hand are the angels or leaders of the seven churches.
 See entry for Rev. 1:20.